translate/pootle/docs/server/commands.rst

 syncing.
 This allows Pootle to make optimizations when syncing and updating files, ignoring files that haven't change.

-The default behavior of :pc:`sync_stores` can be altered by specifying these
+The default behavior of :djadmin:`sync_stores` can be altered by specifying these parameters:
-parameters:

 :option:`--force`
   Synchronizes files even if nothing changed in the database.